-The CRRF is a funding envelope for budget management purposes, and provides an indication of what the Government would be comfortable with spending in response to COVID-19, if necessary.
+The CRRF was a funding envelope for budget management purposes, and provided an indication of what the Government would be comfortable with spending in response to COVID-19, if necessary.

 How funding decisions are recorded and reported

 The CRRF funding envelope operated similar to a budget allowance, the 'pool' of new operating funding available at each Budget which is set in advance of the Budget in accordance with the Government's fiscal strategy.
 All allowances and allocations from allowances (funding decisions), including the CRRF, reflect a point in time.

 When a COVID-19 response and recovery funding decision is made, it is managed against the CRRF to ensure any fiscal costs do not affect the Government's ability to achieve its fiscal objectives.
 All the funding allocation information below records where the funding was allocated at the time the funding decision was made.

 Funding may change over time in light of changes in the environment that have occurred since the decision was made and how implementation is proceeding.
 The Government manages its expenditure at a portfolio level and shifts resources between initiatives to best achieve its overarching objectives.
 These further decisions may result in changes to the amount an agency is planning to spend, when it is planning to spend it, and/or the appropriation impacts of the initiative.

 Consolidated up-to-date forecasts are published by the Treasury at each Economic and Fiscal Update.
 Appropriated amounts are initially set out in the Estimates of Appropriations for the New Zealand Government (generally prior to the start of the financial year) and then amended as necessary through the Supplementary Estimates of Appropriations of the New Zealand Government (prior to the end of the financial year).